Hawkeye (Kate Bishop): Young Avengers

 A "normal" civilian forcibly introduced to the Young Avengers in an early rescue attempt made by the team, Kate has demonstrated skill and level-headedness in high-pressure situations.
 Independent, tough-minded, and blunt, she is also an excellent archer.
 Her encounter with the young team led her to investigate them on her own, following them to Avengers headquarters and donning the gear of Mockingbird and Hawkeye, as well as what may be Swordsman's sword and Black Widow's belt.
 When Kate first appears wearing Mockingbird's mask, Patriot jokingly refers to her as "Hawkingbird."
 She invites herself to join the team after freeing them and helps them in their battle against Kang the Conqueror.
 She was subsequently confirmed as a member of the team.

-After the team's first adventure stopping Kang the Conqueror, Captain America and Iron Man ordered the team to break up and refused to train the team without their parents' consent.
-However, Kate Bishop still wanted to be a Young Avenger.
+After the team's first adventure stopping Kang, Captain America and Iron Man ordered the team to break up and refused to train the team without their parents' consent.
+However, Kate still wanted to be a Young Avenger.
 Believing the worst Captain America and Iron Man could do was inform their parents, Kate took the team to an abandoned warehouse previously owned by one of her father's companies, Bishop Publishing, which became the team's lair.
 She also had new uniforms made for them, since Cap told them to "never wear those uniforms again."

 Kate is close with her friend and teammate Stature, and has a certain degree of chemistry with teammate Patriot, although their relationship is punctuated by near-constant bickering and one-upmanship; when Stature observed that "no matter what happens" Wiccan and Hulkling "have each other" and Kate has Patriot, Kate immediately objected, saying "all we do is fight".
 The team's newest member, Speed, immediately referred to Patriot as "your boyfriend," prompting another denial by Kate.
-Upon meeting Speed for the first time, she was not her usual composed self (for lack of a codename, her self-introduction stalled after "I'm...").
-Still, she is the driving member of the team, pushing everyone to stay together and operates as the team's unofficial deputy-leader when Patriot's not around, even giving him occasional orders.
+Kate is the driving member of the team, pushing everyone to stay together and operates as the team's unofficial deputy-leader when Patriot's not around, even giving him occasional orders.

 After Patriot is injured, Captain America informs the Young Avengers that he hopes that they start normal lives.
 Kate tells him if he had trained them, Patriot might not have been injured and it was best for him to help the Young Avengers by accepting them.
 Jessica Jones returns to give Kate the original Hawkeye's bow and arrows with a note from Captain America addressed to Hawkeye.
 Jessica told Kate that the only other person to stand up to Captain America the way Kate did was Hawkeye, and that Captain America wanted her to take Clint's codename.
 Kate did and became the third "Hawkeye."